 Top nine KPIs for measuring loyalty

-Now that you know the significance of customer loyalty and the groundwork needed before deciding on a set of metrics, let's describe nine notable KPIs for your loyalty program.
+Now that you know the significance of customer loyalty and the groundwork needed before deciding on a set of metrics, you can review nine important KPIs for your loyalty program.

 1. Number of loyalty program members

-Acquiring new loyal customers should be a steady process, and you should see a similar number in the growth of new members daily.
+Acquiring new loyal customers should be a steady process, and you should see a regular growth of new members daily.
 The exception is when sales, marketing, or promotional departments run, for example, an outreach email campaign, Facebook ads, or TV commercials to attract new buyers.
 As a result, you may experience a sudden spike in the number of customers.
-Of course, the loyalty manager needs to be informed of such activities in advance, so they aren't surprised that this metric changes unpredictably.
+Of course, the loyalty manager needs to be informed of such activities in advance so they aren't surprised that this metric changes unpredictably.

 Fortunately, the loyalty program is often intertwined with marketing plans.
 This means that part of the marketing campaign is devoted solely to the loyalty scheme and the rest to product/service promotion and branding activities.